Mac-thartcher/Mern-expenses-application/README.md

 **Main Pages**:
 - **Login/Register**: Simple forms for user authentication.
 - **Dashboard**: Overview of expenses with filters (e.g., by category, date).
-- **Expense Details**: Detailed view of a single expense with options to create, edit, or delete.
+- **Expense Details**:  options to add,create, edit, or delete expense
-- **Create/Edit Expense**: Form to add or edit an expense.

 **Navigation**:
 - Header with links to Dashboard, Profile, and Logout.